i2y/castella/README.md

 - Web browsers

 Unfortunately, however, I could not actually confirm this at all on Linux, as I don't have a Linux machine these days.
 I want it..
+Also, currently I have a only windows machine and it had already been updated to Windows 11, so I now confirm only it on Windows 11.
+So, If anyone have an environment other than Windows 11, it would be helpful if you could try it and report back to me if you have any problems.
+If you find any problems, it would be more helpul if you could fix it.

 ## License
 MIT License